3 cuts of meat, sizzling side dishes. Comes with epic mad-scientist experience

 Two Oceans Aquarium | Dock Road | V&A Waterfront | 021 418 3823 | www.aquarium.co.za

 CLAY TODAY, MASTERPIECE TOMORROW

-Bring your kids to a place where they’re allowed to paint on tables, while making tea cups and other objects.
-Situated on an old dairy farm in Hout Bay, this is the ideal spot when dark skies ruin your plans.
-Parents can also enjoy ceramic painting, creating memorable art to take home.
-You can also host a children’s birthday party or suggest school outings at the Clay Café.
+Bring your kids to a place where they’re allowed to paint on tables.
+There are two Clay Cafés, one in the city and the other in Hout Bay.
+Parents can also enjoy ceramic painting, creating art to take home.
+There are three time slots daily, so book ahead at the Clay Café.

 Cost: R40 studio fee plus cost of item (R20-R300)

 Open: Daily, 9am - 6.60pm (note: times may alter under lockdown regulations)

 So you think jump parks are just for kids?
 Well here the jumps are big and include performance trampolines for experienced jumpers, big bags to launch yourself into and a casual dodgeball game.
 There are also other facilities.
 Be sure to book ahead.
 There is also a café at Be.Up Park.